 So you’re better off finding a position that pays a mix of base salary and commission.

-Why do I recommend business jobs for recent college graduates so heavily?
+Why do I recommend business jobs for recent college graduates?

 Well, business jobs tend to be some of the best paying jobs for recent college graduates.